5 Segmentation

 county character tennessee,wilson, kentucky,edmonson

 This table has 200,000 rows and 12 columns corresponding to standard demographic features.
 Latitude and longitude have already been processed into a distance metric.
-We’ll pare this data down to the information we think might be helpful to processing.
+We’ll pare this data down to the information that we think might be useful for processing.

 5.2.1 Exploring the demographic data set

-We can sample the variables we think might be helpful for segmentation using the select function from dplyr.
+We can sample the variables that we think might be useful for segmentation using the select function from dplyr.

 #-----------------------------------------------------------------